scaphold-io/scaphold-docs/docs/custom-logic/post-operations.md

 }
 ```

+!!! note

-Note: You cannot manipulate the payload directly but you can issue mutations as well
+    You cannot manipulate the payload directly but you can issue mutations as well
     as attach metadata.
 The post-operation functions are particularly useful for managing the
     connections of newly created objects.

 ## Managing Connections in Post Operations